isabella232/advertising-cloud.en/help/dsp/glossary.md

 * 50% completion rate: Percentage of viewers that completed 50% the video
 * 75% completion rate: Percentage of viewers that completed 75% the video
 * 100% completion rate: Percentage of viewers that completed 100% the video
-* Control/Exposed Survey Methodology
-* The goal behind this methodology is to determine if exposure (seeing an ad) changes consumer attitude, perception and intentions towards a brand in a material way.
-We also call this “brand lift”.
-The methodology itself is relatively straightforward.
-You ask a group of people exposed to the ad a question about the brand and then comparing their response to a control group of people who have similar interests/demographic characteristics, but did not see the ad.
-The hope is that the people exposed to the ad have a better perception of the brand, remember their slogan/message better, etc.

 *Conversion Pixel*
 Conversion pixels measure actions beyond click-through on an ad unit, such as completely loading the landing page, sign-ups, purchases or visiting a secondary landing page.